mactul/powermake/tutorials/README.md

 <!-- This file, beeing part of the documentation is excluded from AI restrictions of the license -->
 # Tutorials

-Welcome in the tutorials section.
+Welcome to the tutorials section.

-The idea of this section is to guide you step by step with examples to became a PowerMake master.
+The idea of this section is to guide you step by step with examples to become a PowerMake master.

 We recommend that you follow this tutorial in order.
 You should at least start by the first one, the other are more independents.